 This template structure contains 3 sections:

-- head, a subject line (followed by a blank line)
+- head, a subject line starting with a commit type, for example

 Setup it as the default commit template with below command:

 # Config a custom commit template $ git config --global commit.template ~/.gitmessage

 When you run

 git commit command, an editor opens containing something like this.

 Subject line (try to keep under 50 characters) Multi-line description of commit to explain what, why and how this change is being made (try to limit each line under 72 Characters) Provide links or ids to relevant issues or other resources Example: [Ticket: #53] # Please enter the commit message for your changes.
 Lines starting # with '' will be ignored, and an empty message aborts the commit. # On branch master # Changes to be committed: # (use "git reset HEAD <file>..." to unstage) # # modified: my-plugin.php #

 Then replace the 3 parts with your actual content.